Risheek-Rakshit/DistributedLogQuerier/README.md

-# CS425 - MP1 - Group 58
+# Distributed Log Querier

-The MP1 focuses on developing a log querier which allows the user to execute grep commands on multiple machines in parallel.
+The project focuses on developing a log querier which allows the user to execute grep commands on multiple machines in parallel.

 ## Overview